-We have a few favorite accounting firms we like to recommend.
+We have a few favorite accounting firms we often refer owners to.
 Check them out here (and be sure to click the logo to learn more about them):

-Is there anything else to keep in mind?
+Is there anything else to keep in mind about a business price?

 Yes.
 There are a few more essentials you should know when evaluating the price of a business: